01-edu/public/subjects/quad/README.md

 If `x` and `y` are positive numbers, the program should print the rectangles as seen in the examples, otherwise, the function should print nothing.

+Make sure you submit all the necessary files to run the program.

 #### Expected function

 ```go